Divi/vagrant-bootstrap/README.md

 ## Other stuff

 Feel free to fork me or create issue for requesting the creation of a new feature !

+## Bonus

+How to install RabbitMQ ready to use for Symfony 2 ? : https://gist.github.com/Divi/7469991